Shebbear College

-Shebbear College is an independent day and boarding school for girls and boys aged 4 – 18 situated in Shebbear, Devon, England.
+Shebbear College is an all-through private co-educational day and boarding school for pupils aged 4 – 18 situated in Shebbear, Devon, England.
 The school's 85-acre rural campus is situated in the Devon countryside.

 It was founded by the Bible Christian Society in 1829.

 History

 Bible Christian Church

-The Bible Christian Church was one of the denominations that merged in the United Methodist Church, its early preachers appealed solely to the Bible in confirmation of their doctrines.
+The Bible Christian Church was one of the denominations that merged in the United Methodist Church in 1907.
+Its early preachers appealed solely to the Bible in confirmation of their doctrines.
 The denomination arose in the agricultural districts and fishing villages of north Cornwall and Devon; a district only slightly influenced by John Wesley and the original Methodist movement.
-The founder of the movement was William O'Bryan, a Methodist lay preacher of Luxulyan, Cornwall.
+The founder of the movement was William O'Bryan, a Wesleyan Methodist lay preacher of Luxulyan, Cornwall.
 O'Bryan commenced his labours in north Devon, and in 1815 a small society was formed at Lake Farm, Shebbear.

 On O'Bryan's departure, the first fully recognised minister James Thorne, at whose father's farm the connexion had started, became its leader.
 Thorne laid the foundations broadly in evangelism, finance, temperance and education.